agc93/vortex-showcase/docs/content/en/docs/developer/extensions.md

 First, to build the model metadata, the `createModel` function for the current renderer is called for each mod.
 If you don't need to do any customisation or control how mod metadata is created, then just return `null`, and the extension will populate sane defaults (using `ModInfoDisplay.create`).

 Next, once the template model has been built, the extension will call the `createShowcase` function passing in the generated model and the extension API (for convenience).
-This is where the actual rendering happens, and this function should return the **final** string contents of the showcase, which the user can then copy/save
+This is where the actual rendering happens, and this function should return the **final** string contents of the showcase, which the user can then copy/save.

+The final (and minor) function in a renderer is to return a file name in `createFileName` based on the user-provided title.
+This is essentially optional: if you return `null`/`undefined`, Vortex will prompt the user for a file name and location.
+You can, however, use this step to manually specify a name (as the Markdown renderer does), or only return a file extension (i.e. `return '*.csv'`) and Vortex will also prompt the user, but automatically use the right extension.

 ## Actions